sigsum/sigsum/www.sigsum.org/content/getting-started.md

 This is indeed the public key-hash we listed earlier as well as the checksum we manually computed for `hello.py`.
-(Your output should match the output of your invokation of `sigsum-key hash`, not this example.)
+(Your output should match the output of your invokation of `sigsum-key to-hash`, not this example.)
 The signature is not shown in the output since the monitor already verified it.

 ## Debrief